Thyroid Nodules: Symptoms, Causes, and Support Strategies

 HS-CRP and ESR

 Chronic inflammation is a common root cause factor for thyroid nodules.
 That’s why I recommend an HS-CRP and an ESR test.
-The C-Reactive Protein or CRP test is a key test I recommend to measure a protein (CRP) produced in your liver that indicates inflammation levels in your body.
+The C-Reactive Protein or CRP test is a key test I recommend that measures a protein (CRP) produced in your liver that indicates inflammation levels in your body.
 The clinical range is between 0 and 3 mg/L while the optimal range is 0 to 1 mg/L. When I see levels over 1 mg/L, I know the individual is having an inflammatory response that could be due to acute trauma or chronic conditions.

 The erythrocyte sedimentation rate (ESR) is a common hematology test to look for inflammation It refers to the rate at which your red blood cells in anticoagulated whole blood go down in a standardized tube over a period of one hour.
 Anything over 20 mm/hr is a sign of significant inflammation and optimal results should be under 10 mm/hr.